jcunanan05/100-days-of-code/logs/r3-log.md

 - Continued the drum machine!
 Made the display work.
 - Did some challenges on eloquent javascript.
 First time to make a closure.
 It was amazing!
 - Continued reading eloquent javascript

+### R3D34 16/8

+- Styling the drum machine.
+It's a little bit tiring to get back up at CSS again after all the javascipt headaches =))
+- Continued reading eloquent javascript